louisduhamel/touchegg-config/README.md

   - Add touchegg to the list of startup applications, so that it, well, starts up at login.
   - Voila!
 You should be good to go.

+## TODO

+- This file worked fine for me on Elementary OS Luna (0.2).
+I'll give it a spin under Freya to see how it works.

 ## Questions?
 Comments?

 If you have any questions or comments, I'd be happy to hear them!
 Of course feel free to fork and submit PRs.
 Happy hacking!